Digital skills can speed up recovery in South Africa’s jobs rich tourism sector

 Tim Andrews

-Tim focuses on Partner Enablement and Funding Innovation at The Collective X, leading initiatives to bridge the digital skills gaps in South Africa.
+Tim heads up systems and technology at The Collective X, leading initiatives to bridge the digital skills gaps in South Africa.
 He has worked in corporate finance and private equity and also founded a technology business, taking Google’s Enterprise and cloud solutions to market as a premier partner in South Africa.
 Tim holds an Honours degree in Investment Management from the University of Johannesburg.